 The Center for Multicultural and Global Mental Health (CMGMH) aims to be a preeminent academic, clinical training, and research center in promoting social justice and addressing mental health disparities among disenfranchised populations in the U.S. and abroad.
 CMGMH is comprised of academic programs at William James College that focus primarily on historically marginalized groups and underserved communities.
-These programs include the Latino Mental Health Program (LMHP), the African and Caribbean Mental Health (ACMH) Program, and the Global Mental Health (GMH) Program.
+These programs include the Latino Mental Health Program (LMHP), the African and Caribbean Mental Health (ACMH) Program, the Asian Mental Health Program, and the Global Mental Health (GMH) Program.

 Programs offered through the Center for Multicultural & Global Mental Health will incorporate the following five components:

 The terms multiculturalism and diversity are used interchangeably to refer to the broad scope of dimensions of age, class status, disability, education, ethnicity, gender, gender identity and expression, immigration status, language, nationality, race, sexual orientation, religious and spiritual orientation (APA Guidelines, 2002), and veteran/military status.

 “Cultural perspective plays a greater role in psychological treatment than ever before, and the center is a testament to our school’s expansion toward progressive, innovative approaches to psychology education.
 In our globalized world, we as psychologists cannot afford to see the world through a narrow lens.
 This center will help to broaden our perspective as teachers, and as professionals.” – Dr. Jill Bloom